Towards 6G with Connected Sky: UAVs and Beyond: Enhanced Cellular Network Capabilities for UAVs

 \subsection{UAV-UEs versus terrestrial UEs}

-Compared with terrestrial UEs, efficient connectivity support for flying UAVs requires coping with several challenges, as summarized below and illustrated in Figure \ref{Fig2}.
+Compared with terrestrial UEs, efficient connectivity support for flying UAVs requires coping with several challenges, as summarized below and illustrated in Fig.\,\ref{Fig2}.

-\textbf{High mobility:} UAVs can move with high speed, typically along an arbitrary path in a 3D space.
-Such mobility can result in a rapid fluctuation of the received signal power and link quality.
-In particular, UAVs can fly at different altitudes, which significantly impacts their propagation channel when communicating with ground BSs.
+{ \textbf{3D mobility:} UAVs can move in a 3D space and potentially with high speeds.
+Such 3D mobility that involves considerable change in the UAV's altitude significantly impacts the propagation channel characteristics between UAVs and ground BSs.
+This, in turn, can result in a rapid fluctuation of the received signal power and link quality of cellular-connected UAVs.}

-\textbf{Down-tilted BS's antenna:} Terrestrial BSs are designed for serving UEs which are close to the ground.
+\textbf{{BS antenna tilt and sidelobes:}} Terrestrial BSs are designed for serving UEs which are close to the ground.
 Therefore, the main lobes of BS's antennas face towards ground and UAVs flying at relatively high altitudes are typically served by one or multiple sidelobes with smaller beamwidth and antenna gain.
 In addition, in the BS's antenna pattern, there exists several nulls that prevent the BS from providing continuous coverage in the sky (i.e., having coverage holes in the sky).
 Due to such BS's antenna pattern and special positions of UAVs with respect to BSs, the cell association pattern becomes fragmented in a multi-BS network.
 This issue can be mitigated by employing efficient adaptive 3D beamforming solutions to offer coverage to the sky \cite{mozaffari2019tutorial}.

 \textbf{Strong interference:} Given the LoS condition in BS-to-UAV communications, UAVs can experience severe downlink interference from neighboring cells.
 Similarly, in uplink communications, the dominant LoS channel between UAVs and BSs may result in strong interference.